-Restoring iOS software deletes all your data and content from your device, including songs, videos, contacts, photos, and calendar info.
+Restoring iOS or iPod software deletes all your data and content from your device, including songs, videos, contacts, photos, and calendar info.

 Before you restore your device

-- Connect your iOS device to your computer using the cable that came with it.
+- Connect your device to your computer using the cable that came with it.

-- Click Restore again to confirm that you want to restore your device to factory settings and delete all data and content. iTunes will download the iOS software file and restore your iOS device.
+- Click Restore again to confirm that you want to restore your device to factory settings and delete all data and content. iTunes will download the device software file and restore your device.

-- After your iOS device is restored to factory settings, it will restart.
-Once it does, you’ll see the "Slide to set up” welcome screen.
-Follow the steps in the iOS Setup Assistant.
-You can set up your device as new or using a previous backup.
-If your iOS device has cellular service, it will activate after you restore.
+- After your device is restored to factory settings, it will restart.
+When it does, you’ll see the "Slide to set up” welcome screen.
+Follow the steps in the device Setup Assistant.
+You can set up your device as new or use a previous backup.
+If you restored an iOS device that has cellular service, it will activate after you finish setting up your device.

 - If you get an error message, find out how to fix most update and restore errors.

-- If your iOS device restarts repeatedly or isn’t responding, for example if you see a stopped progress bar or no progress bar, put the device into recovery mode and restore it again.
+- If your iOS device restarts repeatedly or isn’t responding (you might see a stopped progress bar or no progress bar), put the device into recovery mode and restore it again.